 Starting Keto: What to Expect When You Start a Keto Diet

-Here's the thing, our bodies are used to running on carbohydrates.
-And, if we take 90% of our carbs away and decrease how much we eat down to 20-30g NET carbs we're going to be shocking our body.
+Here’s the thing, our bodies are used to running on carbohydrates.
+And, if we take 90% of our carbs away and decrease how much we eat down to 20-30g NET carbs, we’re going to be shocking our bodies.

 It’s just a natural process that happens when you restrict your carbs.

 You’re telling your body to find a new source of energy – like using fat.